railsuser2014/openobject-doc-book-en/source/book/5/5_13_Manufacturing/5_13_Manufacturing_production.rst

 But to gain more control over the process during the sale or procurement, you can use *properties*.
 The menu *Production Management > Configuration > Properties* enables you to define properties, which are concept that can be defined arbitrarily to help in the selection of Bills of Materials when you have a choice of BoM.

-.. tip::  **Definition** *Properties*
+.. note:: Properties

    Properties are a concept that enables the selection of a method for manufacturing a product.
    They are a common language between the salespeople and the technical people, to enable the salespeople to have an impact on the manufacture of the products using non-technical language and the possibilities decided on by the technicians who define the Bills of Materials.

 For example you can define the properties and the following groups: